EvoZooDeb/whiteboard/README.md

-We have developed a reproducible, semi-automated, photography-based method that provides reliable results for the structural parameters of vegetation (leaf area - LA, height of closed vegetation - HCV, maximum canopy height - MHC, foliage height diversity -- FHD), utilizing the power of **digital image processing** and **machine learning** based **object detection** tools.
+We have developed a reproducible, semi-automated, photography-based method that provides reliable results for the structural parameters of vegetation (leaf area - LA, height of closed vegetation - HCV, maximum height of vegetation - MHV, foliage height diversity -- FHD), utilizing the power of **digital image processing** and **machine learning** based **object detection** tools.